Run and debug Jupyter notebook code cells

 If your notebook cell involves any code that plots charts, you can save the chart as an image: right-click the output and select Save As from the context menu.

-When data frames are built, they are displayed in the tabular form.
-To open a data frame in a separate editor tab, click in the upper-right corner of the output cell.
+When any data frames are built, you can preview them in the tabular form.
+To open a data frame in an editor tab, right-click the cell output and selectmenu item.

 You can manage the length of the notebook by expanding and collapsing cell outputs.
 Click an arrow nearby a cell counter to expand or collapse the cell output.